loristns/pico/README.md

 ```

 This suggests that the intermediate blocks may produces "higher-level" representations that helps the model to maintain coherence over longer ranges.

+That being said, I also observed harder-to-interpret patterns on models trained on other datasets, so it's not clear that the Mixture-of-Depths is systematically used by the model as a form of tokenization.

 ## Usage